Azdrian/Wikipedia-viewer/README.md

 # Wikipedia-viewer
-This is one of FreeCodeCamp projects: Wikipedia viewer that displays the current lets the user search for any article  on Wikipedia
+FreeCodeCamp project: This project was built using MediaWiki API(Based on Wikipedia) to allow the user to search any topic or information desired, then to display the results to the user with a link to the respective article.